 Line 196: This sentence is not clear and needs to be clarified: "Transfer cells from the low-abundance fraction 5 ml liquid media and grow."

-Changed as requested
+Changed as requested.

 Line 204: "This should be the concentration from just above the original… " is this from Method 1 or Method 2?
 IS this concentration more concentrated or less?

-We have rewritten this to make it clearer
+We have rewritten this to make it clearer.

 Figures: *Please modify Fig 1 Bi) to have increasing levels of shading for A, B, and C to indicate the density of the percoll.

-We have changed this, thank you for the useful suggestion
+We have changed this, thank you for the useful suggestion.

 *Include a figure for Method 1 and 2 (line 139 and 157) gradients top to bottom and bottom to top.